 Be Fit.
 Be Well.
 Be...A Core Powerhouse.

 Our clients improve core strength, flexibility, posture, and release tension, all while toning the entire body.
-All of our trainers hold certifications or training in well known credentialing organizations and several are certified in STOTT PILATES®, a contemporary approach to the original method pioneered by Joseph Pilates.
-Developed by a team of physical therapists, sports medicine, and fitness professionals, STOTT PILATES® incorporates modern principles of exercise science and spinal rehabilitation.
+All of our trainers hold certifications or training in well known credentialing organizations including the Pilates Method Alliance and STOTT PILATES®.
+Our trainers take a contemporary approach to the original method pioneered by Joseph Pilates that incorporates modern principles of exercise science and spinal rehabilitation.

 Frequently Asked Questions About Pilates